 - Verbalize principles of consultation/liaison with healthcare professionals in a pediatric medical setting.

 - Develop an understanding of systems of care as they relate to the care of children along the bio-psychosocial model of care.

-Students interested in getting experience in clinical psychiatry outside of the core Clinical Neurosciences Clerkship find this elective very beneficial.
-Students are partnered with inpatient attending psychiatrists at Western Psychiatric Institute and Clinic, where they develop basic skills in the interviewing, assessment, diagnosis, and management of psychiatric patients.
-Clinical experiences are available in the following inpatient units: Schizophrenia, Dual Diagnosis (drug and alcohol), General Adult, and Adults/Adolescents.
+Students interested in getting experience in clinical psychiatry before their core clerkship find this elective very beneficial.
+Students are partnered with inpatient attending psychiatrists at the UPMC Western Psychiatric Hospital, where they develop basic skills in the interviewing, assessment, diagnosis, and management of psychiatric patients.
+Clinical experiences are available in the following inpatient units: Schizophrenia, Dual Diagnosis (drug and alcohol), General Adult, and various other sites.

 Faculty: Rameshwari Tumuluru, MD

-- Learn effective interviewing skills with adolescent patients.
+- Learn and demonstrate interviewing skills with children and adolescent patients.

-- Manage complicated adolescent patients treated in an outpatient setting.
+- Learn to manage complicated patients in an ambulatory setting.

 - Conduct comprehensive psychiatric interviews and mental status examinations on geriatric patients.